Hillel Starter Pack

 We also host annual social dances like Barn Dance and MatzahBall so come ready to party!
 Once a year, we also have a Shabbat Camping Trip in the local state park.

 But that’s not all!
 Other events we host may include arts and crafts night, challah bakes, game nights, hiking, laser tag, escape rooms, and so much more!
-Check out this week's events to get a taste of what we do!
+Check out our events platform to get a taste of what we do!

 No matter how you identify - Reform, Conservative, Orthodox, or just Jewish - we have a place for you.
 Every Friday night we host Reform, Conservative, Orthodox services.
 If services are not your jam, just come for a free community dinner to catch up with friends and relax after a week of classes.
 Along with Shabbat activities, each community hosts weekday events.